Wokeuplikethis

-"Wokeuplikethis" (stylized as "wokeuplikethis*") is a song by American rapper Playboi Carti featuring vocals from fellow American rapper Lil Uzi Vert and production from Pi'erre Bourne.
-It was released on April 7, 2017, as the second single from Carti's eponymous debut commercial mixtape Playboi Carti (2017).

-The song samples the 2004 single "White Tee" by fellow Atlanta rap group Dem Franchize Boyz.
+"Wokeuplikethis" (stylized as "wokeuplikethis*") is a song by American rapper Playboi Carti, featuring fellow American rapper Lil Uzi Vert.
+Written alongside producer Pi'erre Bourne, it was originally released on March 11, 2017 to SoundCloud before being official released on April 7, 2017, as the second single from Carti's eponymous debut commercial mixtape.
+The song interpolates the 2004 single "White Tee".

 Release

-The song premiered via SoundCloud on March 10, 2017, and was released on the iTunes for digital download as a single on April 7, 2017.
+The song premiered via SoundCloud on March 10, 2017, and was released on iTunes for digital download as a single on April 7, 2017.

 Composition and lyrics

 "Wokeuplikethis" is a trap song.
 Carti's verses have been described as "spilling out unfinished ideas, but there's a charm to the way he dawdles through verses, as if rap is merely an afterthought."
+The lyrics of the song depict Carti and Lil Uzi's rise to fame and criticises smaller artists for allegedly copying their style.
+The intro consists of Lil Uzi repeating the phrase "I'm a rockstar" in a reference to him and Carti's fame.

 Music video

-The song's official music video premiered exclusively on Tidal and was then later released on YouTube on August 7, 2017, with 83 million views as of February 2023.
-The video was directed by James “JMP” Pereira, who has directed videos such as "Look At Me" and "Moonlight" for XXXTentacion.
+The song's official music video premiered exclusively on Tidal and was then later released on YouTube on August 9, 2017, with 101 million views as of March 2025.
+The video was directed by James "JMP" Pereira, who has directed videos such as "Look At Me" and "Moonlight" for XXXTentacion.